oadultradeepfield/oadultradeepfield/blog/2025-04-17-finding-house-part-1/index.md

 If you have friends to share with, renting an entire HDB unit together, either with or without the landlord, can offer better value.
 I know a few people who’ve done this.

 Personally, I prefer a more independent lifestyle, so I chose to go with a Condo.
-There are older HDBs where rent can be as low as $500–$600, but the living conditions might not be ideal.
-For better HDBs or Condos, expect to pay over $1,000 per month.
+There are older HDBs where rent can be as low as 500–600 SGD, but the living conditions might not be ideal.
+For better HDBs or Condos, expect to pay over 1,000 SGD per month.

 There might be other hidden costs as well.
 Some places offer the rent inclusive of utilities where some do not, you may want to check this first.